 We treat our platform as an ecosystem with elaborate network of interconnections among users.
-Our monetization philosophy is to efficiently connect job seekers and employers and strike a better balance between supply and demand.
-For example, when the supply of a job position exceeds the number of job seekers applying for that position to a certain degree, our ecosystem calls for us to rebalance supply and demand by charging the enterprise users a fee to post such jobs.
+Our monetization philosophy is to efficiently connect job seekers and employers and strike a better balance between supply and demand of jobs.
 This enables job seekers to interact more with enterprise users with strong recruiting needs and reduces the likelihood of a job seeker being bombarded with too many reach-outs from persistent Bosses and recruiting professionals.